Cream, Cream and More Cream

-Such a lovely and simple dessert provided it’s made the right way.
+Such a lovely and simple dessert!
+Provided of course it’s made the right way.
 So no milk, no yoghurt, no cream cheese, no whipped cream and most certainly no whipped egg white!
 Just cream.
-And preferable use cream with lots of fat because then you will need less gelatine.
+Cooked Cream.
+And preferably cream with lots of fat because then you will need less gelatine.

 - 500 ml fresh Cream

 The recipe is for 6 panna cotta (actually should we say 6 panne cotte).

 Slowly bring the cream to the boil.
 Add the seeds of the vanilla but also add the remainder of the bean.
 Now keep close to boiling for 15 minutes.
 Stir when necessary.
 Remove from the heat and while stirring add the sugar until totally resolved.
 Now pass through a sieve to make sure you remove all the bits you don’t want.
 Follow the instruction of the gelatine and add the leaves.
 Stir well until homogeneous.
 Cool the liquid somewhat before filling the forms.
 We used a silicone mold.
 Nice and easy!
 The only thing you need to do is to make the mold a bit moist with water.
 Let the panna cotta cool and then store in the refrigerator until set.
 Don’t forget to seal with cling foil, otherwise your panna cotta will absorb aromas from other food in the refrigerator.